jrpotter/notebook/calculus/index.md

 Basic
 What does the Archimedean property of the reals state?
 Back: If $x, y \in \mathbb{R}^+$, then there exists a positive integer $n$ such that $nx > y$.
-Reference: “Archimedean Property,” in _Wikipedia_, June 23, 2024, [https://en.wikipedia.org/w/index.php?title=Archimedean_property](https://en.wikipedia.org/w/index.php?title=Archimedean_property&oldid=1230567137).
+Reference: _Wikipedia_.
+“Archimedean property.”
+December 14, 2024. [https://en.wikipedia.org/w/index.php?title=Archimedean_property](https://en.wikipedia.org/w/index.php?title=Archimedean_property&oldid=1263038749).
 <!--ID: 1724155425457-->
 END%%